Apex Legends Tier List 2026: The Best Legends Ranked

 Horizon is the queen of verticality.
 Her Gravity Lift can instantly reposition your team or escape from danger, and her Black Hole ultimate can turn the tide of any fight especially indoors or in endgame circles.

 Even after several nerfs, Horizon remains a dominant force thanks to her consistent utility and mobility.
-If you want an aggressive playstyle and the power to outmaneuver your opponents, Horizon is probably the best and most popular pick right now.
+If you want an aggressive playstyle and the power to outmaneuver your opponents, Horizon is probably the most popular pick right now for “sweaty” squads.

 Sparrow brings unmatched agility to Apex with his double jump passive and creative vertical movement.
-His Tracker Dart reveals enemy positions from a safe distance, while his Stinger Bolt ultimate punishes teams that bunker up.
+But the real reason he is S-Tier is the Tracker Dart.

 Also read: The Best Option for Apex Legends Boosting